 Procedure by which the AIF may change its investment strategy / investment policy Amendment of the articles of incorporation.
 Amendment requires a quorum of a majority of the total issued units and at least a two-thirds vote of the voting rights represented at the meeting.
-Unitholders should note, however that under the ITA and MFLP's articles of incorporation, unitholders who do not attend and exercise their voting rights at a general meeting of unitholders are deemed to be in agreement with proposals submitted at the meeting, except in cases where contrary proposals are also being submitted or cases regarding (i) dismissal of an executive director, supervisory director or accounting auditor, (ii) dissolution of MFLP, (iii) consent to the termination of the asset management agreement by the AIFM, (iv) termination of the asset management agreement by MFLP or (v) amendment of the provisions related to deemed affirmative vote in the articles of incorporation.
+Unitholders should note, however that under the ITA and MFLP's articles of incorporation, unitholders who do not attend and exercise their voting rights at a general meeting of unitholders are deemed to be in agreement with proposals submitted at the meeting, except in cases where contrary proposals are also being submitted or cases regarding (i) dismissal of an executive director, supervisory director or accounting auditor, (ii) dissolution of MFLP, (iii) consent to the termination of the asset management agreement by the AIFM, (iv) termination of the provisions related to deemed affirmative vote in the articles of incorporation.